mrjk/ansible-dumpall/README.md

 Role Variables
 --------------

+	dumpall_keep_on_guest: no
+	dumpall_keep_on_host: yes

     dumpall_guest_destination: "/tmp/ansible/dump/{{ inventory_hostname }}"
     dumpall_host_destination: "/tmp/ansible/dump/{{ inventory_hostname }}"

+The dumpall_keep_on_guest and dumpall_keep_on_host variables let you choose where you want to keep the dump file.
 The dumpall_guest_destination variable is where the dump file is created on the target.
 The dumpall_host_destination is where all dumps are retrieved from target.

+All variables are mandatory, and they are documented in default/main.yml.

 Example Playbook
 -------------------------